-L'Hôpital's rule, also written L'Hopital's rule, is a calculus method for quotients whose limits become 0/00/0 or /\infty/\infty after direct substitution.
-If your expression is not in one of those two forms yet, rewrite it first or use a different limit method.
+L'Hôpital's rule, also written L'Hopital's rule, is a calculus method for quotients whose limits collapse to 0/00/0 or /\infty/\infty after direct substitution.
+It is not a universal limit solver — it is a targeted tool for those two indeterminate forms.

 Start with a quotient: